The scientist shot forward involuntarily as he regained consciousness; scanning the room, he tried to make out anything in the darkness.

 “Then how do we fight them?”

-“We drive them out with fire, that tower has been a beacon of terror on this town and all of us fine god respecting citizens.
+“We drive them out with fire; that tower has been a beacon of terror in this town, and all of us fine god-respecting citizens.
 We burn the tower, we salt the ground so none of his poison can grow from the ashes, then wall it off so no one ever has to deal with his memory.”

 The crowd cheered out in an uproar of fear, ignorance, and hate.
 They all started to plan and disperse as the scientist prepared inside his tower.